Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

 Since $ \AA $ is Hermitian, we have $ \AA^{2} \AAd = \AA $ \cite[Fact 6.3.17]{bernstein2009matrix}.
 So $\AA \pp = \AA \xxg$, which implies that the normal equation is satisfied for $ \pp $.
 In other words, $ \pp $ is a solution to \cref{eq:least_squares}.
 We also recall from \cref{lemma:MINRES_solve_exactly} that $\xxg = \AAd \bb + \left(\eye_{d} - \AAd \AA \right) \yy $ for some $ \yy \in \comp^{d}$.
 Now, since $ \pp \in \rg{\AA} = \rg{\AAd} $ and $ \qq \in \Null(\AA) $, we must have that $ \pp = \AAd\bb $.
 Also, since $ \pp \perp \qq$, we can find $ a_1 $ as

 which gives the desired result. \end{proof}

+\begin{remark} From the decomposition $\xx = \xxd + \zz$, with $\zz \in \Null(\AA)$, we see that the foundation of applying MN refinement lies in obtaining a handle on the vectors $\zz$.
+For example, the proof of \cref{thm:MINRES_dagger} reveals that, for any Hermitian system, as long as $\xxg$ is a least-squares solution satisfying $\xxg \in \mathcal{K}_{g}(\AA, \bb)$, we have $\xxg = \xx^+ + \alpha \rrg$ for some scalar $\alpha$, allowing the construction of an MN-refinement.
+In this sense, it appears that MN-refinement could be extended to another least-squares solver whose solution involves a null-space component $\zz$ that can be expressed as a linear combination of \emph{known} vectors.
+However, focusing on the framework \cref{eq:MINRES} and to maintain clarity of scope, this paper considers only its most well-known implementation, namely the MINRES solver. \end{remark}

-In \cref{prop:lifting_t}, we relate the lifting strategy at iteration $ t $ of MINRES to the orthogonal projection of the iterate $ \xxt $ onto $ \AA \Kt{\AA, \bb} $.
-Consequently, performing lifting at the final iteration amounts to the orthogonal projection of $ \xxg $ onto $ \AA \Kg{\AA, \bb} $, effectively eliminating the contribution of the portion of $ \bb $ that lies in the null space of $ \AA $ from the final solution. \begin{proposition} In MINRES, $ \hxxtN $ is the orthogonal projection of $ \xxt $ onto $ \AA \Kt{\AA, \bb} $, where
+In \cref{prop:MN-refinement_t}, we relate the MN refinement at iteration $ t $ of MINRES to the orthogonal projection of the iterate $ \xxt $ onto $ \AA \Kt{\AA, \bb} $. \cref{prop:MN-refinement_t} implies that, not only the MN refinement of $ \xxg $ recovers the pseudo-inverse solution, but also the MN refinement of $ \xxt $ is the minimum-norm component within the subspace $\AA \Kt{\AA, \bb}$ at every iteration $ t $.
+Consequently, performing MN refinement at the final iteration amounts to the orthogonal projection of $ \xxg $ onto $ \AA \Kg{\AA, \bb} $, effectively eliminating the contribution of the portion of $ \bb $ that lies in the null space of $ \AA $ from the final solution. \begin{proposition} $ \hxxtN $ is the orthogonal projection of $ \xxt $ onto $ \AA \Kt{\AA, \bb} $ in MINRES, where

-\end{proposition} \begin{proof} Note that, for $ t \leq g-1 $, $ \AA \Kt{\AA, \bb} = \Span\{\AA \bb, \AA^2 \bb, \ldots, \AA^t \bb\} $ is a $ t $ dimensional subspace.
+\end{proposition} \begin{proof} Note that, for $ t \leq g-1 $, $ \AA \Kt{\AA, \bb} = \Span\{\AA \bb, \AA^2 \bb, \ldots, \AA^t \bb\} $ is a $ t $-dimensional subspace.
 The oblique projection framework gives $ \rrt \perp \AA \Kt{\AA, \bb} $.
 Therefore, $ \mathcal{K}_{t+1}(\AA, \bb) = \Span\{\rrt\} \oplus \AA \Kt{\AA, \bb} $ and $\mathcal{K}_{t+1}(\AA, \bb)$ has dimension $t+1$.
 From $ \xxt \in \Kt{\AA, \bb} \subset \Ktn{\AA, \bb} $, it follows that